monogon-dev/NetMeta/README.md

 kubectl exec -it chi-netmeta-netmeta-0-0-0 -- clickhouse-client -mn < schema/1_init.up.sql
 ```

+Common errors during deployment:

+- A local firewall blocks internal traffic and prevents pods from starting (see below).
+- Missing required fields in the config (`incomplete value`, see below).
+- It may take a few minutes for the cluster to converge, especially if downloads are slow.
+  It's normal for goflow to be in a `crashloopbackoff` state while it waits for Kafka to exist.

 #### Configuration

 NetMeta expects a config file at `deploy/single-node/config_local.cue`.
 Check